 Prefer to lead your own group workshop?
 Request a BWell Workshop in a Bag and bring Mindfulness or Stress Reduction strategies to your group, on your schedule.
 Multiple topics to choose from -- ranging from mindfulness to assertive communication to alcohol 101!

 The Brown University Relaxation Project, affectionately known as burp, is a group of students dedicated to promoting stress relief and relaxation to the Brown community.
 They have been trained by a licensed massage therapist to give stress-relieving shoulder rubs.

 Masculinity 101 is a peer education program for Brown students who want to promote healthier notions of masculinity on campus.
 The program focuses on foundational concepts like: unpacking gender norms; exploring male privilege; cultivating empathy; and acknowledging harm and promoting healing.
-For more information, email Marc_Peters@brown.edu.
+Click here to learn more about Masculinity 101 Peer Education.